 Lesson learned: I should listen to the experts.
 Even though I was sure I could carry the yarn back and forth and keep it loose enough to stretch, it didn’t work, and when I looked inside the hat I did not like the way it looked.
-Then I thought about all the extra ends that I would have to weave in and the fact that all those extra ends would make the hat less sturdy and decided that was a bad idea.

 So, Superman Hat Version 1.0 was thrown back in the basket and I started to weigh my options for Version 1.1.